 Positive PPD Skin test

-If there are no symptoms of TB and no evidence of active tuberculosis infection on physical exam and chest radiograph, the patient most likely has latent TB.
-The treatment of latent TB should be encouraged, once detected.
-However, if the clinical evaluation or chest radiograph is positive, additional tests may be done to confirm the diagnosis of active disease.
+If there are no TB symptoms and no evidence of active tuberculosis infection on physical exam and chest radiograph, the patient most likely has latent TB.
+The treatment of latent TB should be encouraged once detected.
+However, if the clinical evaluation or chest radiograph is positive, additional tests may be done to confirm active disease diagnosis.
 These tests include sputum tests, urine tests, tissue biopsy, etc.

 Negative PPD Skin test